 - According to CLIA, 2015 was a record year for the New Zealand's cruising market.
 A total of 66152 local residents booked a ship cruise, which was a 10% increase over 2014.
 The statistics showed NZ as the 3rd international cruise market with a record double-digit increase in 2015 (preceded by China and Australia).
 The increase in NZ cruisers traveling to Australia was 71%, and to Asia - 64%.
 Over the period 2010-2015, the NZ's cruising market recorded an ~65% growth.

 - In September 2016 started the building of a mooring structure at the end of Queen's Wharf.
-The "mooring dolphin" will be sunk into the sea bed off the end of the wharf to provide a mooring point for longer cruise ships without spending much more money on extending the wharf.
-The structure will be usable for season 2017-2018.
+The "mooring dolphin" was sunk into the sea bed (off the wharf's end) to provide a mooring point for longer cruise vessels without spending much more money on a wharf extension.
+The structure was completed and usable for season 2017-2018.

 - For other Auckland port related news see at the "News" section above (located to the right of the "Schedule" button).